alexandarp/vault-rds-mysql/README.md

 # vault-rds-mysql

-This repository contains scripts that will enable the database secrets engine on Vault.
+This repository contains a script that will enable and configure the database secrets engine on Vault so it can create dynamic RDS credentials.

 ## Run Script